Ici repose: The Hamel family of Comaplix

 The Hamel siblings, Adélia Annee Lilly and Willy Joseph Alphonse, died at Comaplix, on the northeast arm of Upper Arrow Lake, in 1903.
 Their gravemarkers read in French: Quand on est pur comme à ton âge le dernier jour est le plus beau.
 Translated, “When one is pure as at your age, the last day is the most beautiful.”

-I’ve written about them before and the little cemetery where they are buried — which is accessible only by boat and only if you know where to look.
+I’ve written about them before and the little cemetery where they are buried — which is primarily accessible by boat and only if you know where to look.
 But thanks to an online family tree and Google, I can add more about both the family and the epitaph.

 The graves of Lilly and Willy Hamel are seen at Comaplix in 2005.